alahirajeffrey/event-booking-app/core-service/README.md

 - [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 - [Typescript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Express](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [Prisma](https://www.prisma.io/) Prisma is a server-side library that helps developers read and write data to the database in an intuitive, efficient and safe way.
 It is easy to integrate into your framework of choice, Prisma simplifies database access, saves repetitive CRUD boilerplate and increases type safety.
-Its the perfect companion for building production-grade, robust and scalable web applications
+Its the perfect companion for building production-grade, robust and scalable web applications.
+- [Rabbitmq](https://rabbitmq.com) is one of the most popular open source message brokers and is used worldwide by both startups and large enterprises.
+It is lightweight and supports multiple messaging protocols.

 ## How to Setup